dlramos1031/B2F-Flask/README.md

-Here’s a **super fool-proof, copy-paste ready README.md** that even your most “click-click-lang” groupmate can follow.
-Just create a file named `README.md` inside your `C:\bottle2filament` folder and paste this exact content.

 # Bottle2Filament - Local Website (Offline Version)

 **No internet needed • Works on your laptop first • Later copy to Raspberry Pi**